-The payment term of sales to related parties was O/A 75-120 days, which may be changed depending on the Company's operation.
-The payment term to non-related parties was normally about two to three months.
-The selling price to related parties was referred to the market price and negotiated by both parties.
+The payment terms of the sales to related parties and non-related parties are O/A 90~120 day and normally about two to four months, respectively.
+The selling price to related parties is referred to the market price and negotiated by both parties.